AdobeDocs/journey-optimizer-learn.en/help/personalize-content/add-offer-decisioning-to-messages.md

 level: Beginner
 exl-id: 4b3719de-804d-47e4-80a5-93c9ee1dc09a
 ---
-# Add offers as personalization
+# Add offers as personalization to a message

 Learn how to add an offer decisioning component to messages in Journey Optimizer.